markuckermann/polylineencoder/README.md

 ## Installation

 No installation required.
-Just compile *polylineencoder.h(.cpp)* in your project and use `Polyline` namespaced functions and the `StepDecoder` Class.
+Just compile *polylineencoder.h(.cpp)* in your project and use `Polyline` namespaced functions and the `Step_decoder` Class.

 ## Prerequisites